djeada/Linux-Notes/notes/finding_files.md

 find $HOME -type f -size +2000 -exec ls -s {} \; -ok rm -f {} \;
 ```

-Remember that find command can be a very powerful tool, but it also poses risk of unintentional file deletion or modification, especially when combined with -exec or -delete.
+🔴 **Caution**: Remember that find command can be a very powerful tool, but it also poses risk of unintentional file deletion or modification, especially when combined with -exec or -delete.
 Always double-check your commands and use -ok instead of -exec when performing critical operations.

 ## Locate